Juniper/contrail-charms/specs/contrail-charms.md

 #1.
 Introduction
 Contrail 4.0 would provide support for Docker containers.
 The existing contrail components, which run as services on a BMS or VM, would be running within a Docker container in contrail 4.0.
-This document describes the changes in the Server Manager module in order to support the provisioning of contrail 4.0 Docker containers, which would be running the several contrail service components.
+This document describes how to deploy contrail 4.0 Docker containers, which would be running the several contrail service components using contrail-charms

 #2.
 Problem statement
-####Describe the problem being solved for a new or existing features.
-####Use cases
+The rationale behind the decision to containerize the contrail subsystems can be found [here]( https://github.com/Juniper/contrail-docker/blob/master/specs/contrail-docker.md).
+Contrail-charms 3.x or earlier provides functionality to provision each contrail component in separate lxd containers.
+With contrail 4.0, the contrail services would be contained in Docker containers.
+This necessitates change in contrail-charms to support the new mode of contrail deployment and support the deployment of the contrail docker images

 #3.
 Proposed solution
-####Describe the proposed solution.
+Contrail Docker containers will be built to include all the packages needed to run the processes within the container.
+Also included in the containers will be Ansible playbooks to create the configuration files and provision the services within the container.
+Any provisioning tool to deploy these containers, including server manager, will need to perform 2 simple steps:
 ##3.1 Alternatives considered
 ####Describe pros and cons of alternatives considered.